 The tuition fee includes:

-- Access to the modules via a dedicated online learning platform
+- Access to the online modules via a dedicated online platform

 - Access to all exams required by the programme

-- Dr. Sara De Dosso, Oncology Institute of Southern Switzerland (IOSI), Bellinzona, Switzerland
+- Sara De Dosso, Oncology Institute of Southern Switzerland (IOSI), Bellinzona - CH

-- Prof. Pietro Majno-Hurst, USI Faculty of Biomedical Sciences, Lugano, Switzerland and Regional Hospital of Lugano (ORL), Lugano, Switzerland
+- Pietro Majno-Hurst, USI Faculty of Biomedical Sciences, Lugano - CH and Regional Hospital of Lugano (EOC), Lugano - CH

-- Prof. Andrea De Gottardi, USI Faculty of Biomedical Sciences, Lugano, Switzerland
+- Andrea De Gottardi, USI Faculty of Biomedical Sciences, Lugano - CH